GLOBAL MARKETS-Oil slide roils emerging markets, stocks fall anew

 Stocks retreated as crude oil prices gave up early gains after the Organization of the Petroleum Exporting Countries restated its determination not to cut output despite a global energy glut.

-Major European stock indexes fell more than 2 percent, while the Nasdaq fell 1 percent, with the Dow and S&P 500 also losing ground after earlier falling about 1 percent each.
+Major European stock indices fell more than 2 percent, while the Dow and S&P 500 fell about 1 percent before paring losses.

 The ruble hit record lows and Russian assets plunged on concern about possible new U.S. sanctions over Ukraine, weak oil prices and one-sided bets that the currency would extend its slide.

-The price on benchmark 10-year Treasury notes fell 4/32 in price, pushing the yield up to 2.1182 percent.
+The price on benchmark 10-year Treasury notes was flat to yield 2.1026 percent.